-The dynamic structures are shown in Figure 1c.
 The VertexState texture stores for each vertex in the hierarchy one of three possible states: {collapsed, split, splitting}.
-As their names suggest, the split and collapsed states identify vertices that have or have not been split, respectively.
+As their names suggests, the split and collapse states identify vertices that have or have not been split, respectively.
 The state splitting is needed by the algorithm to identify vertices that are currently being split.
 For details, refer to Section 5.
-Note that all vertices in the hierarchy that are above the frontier are in either split or splitting state, while the others are in collapsed state, as shown in Figure 1bc using blue and green vertices, respectively.
+Note that all vertices in the hierarchy that are above the frontier are in either split or splitting state, while the others are in collapsed state, as shown in Figure 2.
 We do not have to associate states with the leaves since they cannot split.
 Due to GPU hardware constraints, we store VertexState as a 2D texture instead of a buffer.

 Finally, the main data structure of our algorithm is the VertexStream buffer, which contains a dynamically updated list of all the vertices that have been split (i.e., those that are above the frontier).
 This buffer is useful for identifying both the active vertices and active faces in the current selectively refined mesh.
-Specifically the set of active vertices (i.e., those on the frontier and in
+Specifically the set of active vertices (i.e., those on the frontier and in collapsed state) and the set of active faces are defined as follows: